AdobeDocs/journeys.en/help/using/building-journeys/jump.md

 Your jump is configured.
 As soon as your journey is live or in test mode, individuals reaching the jump will will be pushed from to the target journey.

 When a jump is configured in a journey, a jump entry icon is automatically added in at the beginning of the target journey.
-This helps you identify that this journey can be triggered externally but also internally from a jump.
+This helps you identify that the journey can be triggered externally but also internally from a jump.

 ## Troubleshooting